sarietta/theoputer-blog/content/posts/simulator-intro.md

 First, you will need to load an ISA.
 At the time of writing, you will want to use [ISA 5.1](/isa/ISA-V5.1.csv).
-At some point I may make it easier to load form a list of ISAs, but for now you'll have to download and upload that csv.
+At some point I may make it easier to load from a list of ISAs, but for now you'll have to download and upload that csv.

 Once that is uploaded, you should be able to compile programs that you